 however, these aspects of management have not changed between 4G and 5G.
 The same parties will probably still have the same differing opinions.

 In Ericsson's opinion a broader inventory (HW, SW, Licensing) is needed.
 While there is some overlap between Inventory and HW, SW, License management, it is limited, especially if not just the data, but the use-cases are also considered.
+Some of the overlap is due to non-3GPP interfaces like SW management.
 The agreed work item (documented in S5-215402) states that "Software, hardware, node and licence inventory are missing in 5G", so they should be added.

 Concern was raised about how to handle SupportIOCs defined in the inventory NRM with SBMA and CRUD operations.